NETWAYS/check_logstash/README.md

     -H HOST                          Logstash host
     -p, --hostname PORT              Logstash API port
-        --file-descriptor-threshold-warn WARN
+    -P, --pipeline PIPELINE          Pipeline to monitor, uses all pipelines when not set --file-descriptor-threshold-warn WARN
                                      The percentage relative to the process file descriptor limit on which to be a warning result.
         --file-descriptor-threshold-crit CRIT